vlsi/mat-calcite-plugin/README.md

     mvn install # from the top-level folder
     ```

-    Note: this will copy `dependencies.jar` to `MatCalcitePlugin/MatCalcitePlugin/target/dependency` so Eclipse can find it.
+    Note: this will copy `MatCalciteDependencies` to `MatCalcitePlugin/MatCalcitePlugin/target/dependency` so Eclipse can find it.

     The final repository (aka "update site") with the plugin will be created in `eclipse-repository/target/eclipse-repository-1.0.0-SNAPSHOT.zip`